ps-interactive/debugging-java-se-17/checkpoints/05-stack-trace/metadata.md

 ## Description
 Stack Trace error
 ## Instructions
 Click the **Run** button to execute the program.
 Then read the stack trace output to determine which method to fix.
-Once you have fixed the error click run again to verify that the program executes without throwing an exception.
+Once you have fixed the error click **Run** again to verify that the program executes without throwing an exception.
-# Interface
-## Tabs enabled
-Enable Terminal
-## Interface Settings
-Enable directory sidebar
-Allow command line access

-## Code Editor Settings
-File actions enabled
-### Hidden Files/Folders Globs
-**/.*
-**/patterns/
-**/checkpoint.md

-## Terminal Settings
-Clear Terminal

-## Task Settings
-Enable Run Checks

 # Checks
 ## Select template